afarber/OpenMapView/docs/MAVEN_CENTRAL_SETUP.md

 ### Creating a New Release

-To publish a new version to Maven Central:
+To publish a new version to Maven Central, the project maintainer should:

 ```bash
 # 1. Ensure all changes are committed